zhousarah/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 Disks are automatically placed in different storage scale units (stamps).
 If a stamp fails due to hardware or software failure, only the VM instances with disks on those stamps fail.

 For example, let's say you have an application running on five VMs, and the VMs are in an availability set.
-The disks for those VMs won't all be stored in the same stamp.
+The disks for those VMs aren't all stored in the same stamp.
 So if one stamp goes down, the other instances of the application continue to run.

 ### Integration with availability zones